The Form Submission Lifecycle: Architecture, Validation, and UX Patterns

 Phase 1: Event Binding & Initialization

 Progressive enhancement dictates that forms must function without JavaScript, with client-side scripting acting as an enhancement layer.
-Event binding should always attach to the <form> element’s submit event rather than individual buttons.
-This guarantees capture of both click and keyboard (Enter/Space) triggers, while respecting native form semantics.
+Bind to the <form> element’s submit event rather than a button’s click — this guarantees capture of both pointer clicks and keyboard (Enter) triggers, while respecting native form semantics.
+Attaching to the button alone silently drops keyboard submissions, a classic accessibility regression.

-Modern browsers also expose the formdata event, which fires synchronously after the submit event but before network dispatch.
-This provides a reliable hook for injecting dynamic values (e.g., CSRF tokens, hidden state) directly into the FormData object without manual DOM manipulation.
+Modern browsers also expose the formdata event, which fires synchronously after submit but before network dispatch.
+This is the reliable hook for injecting dynamic values — CSRF tokens, hidden client state — directly into the FormData object without manual DOM manipulation.

 interface FormState {